 Funds for research activities in HEIs come from various sources.
-They are mainly a share of a lump sum from state funding, scholarships, and grants from different donors, as well as tuition fees of doctoral students.
-Currently, the majority of doctoral students (90%) self-finance their studies.
-Only 30% of HEI doctoral studies are free of charge.
+They are mainly a share of a lump sum from state funding, scholarships and grants from different donors, as well as tuition fees of doctoral students.
+Currently, the majority of doctoral students self-finance their studies.
+Only at one university (Ilia State University) doctoral studies are free of charge.